Arrrlex/Arrrlex/README.md

 ## Hi there 👋

 I'm Alex McKenzie.
 I care a lot about mitigating risks from Artificial Intelligence.
-I also care about music, type systems, and climate change.
+I also care about music, type systems, and Effective Altruism.

 I blog occasionally at [alexmck.com](https://alexmck.com).